marcosetm/marcosetm/README.md

-## Hi there 👋
+## Hi 👋
-- 🌱 I’m currently working on my B.S. in Software Engineering
+I'm a passionate data professional with a strong technical foundation and a knack for solving complex problems.

-- 💻 I work full-time as a Data Integrations Analyst
+I'm currently working as a Data Integrations Specialist managing intricate data workflows, working with relational databases like PostgreSQL and MySQL and leveraging Python and Bash to streamline processes.
+I enjoy tackling challenges in data integration and optimization, always aiming to deliver efficient, scalable solutions for our clients.

-- 🏄🏻‍♂️ 🏋🏻 I like to surf and lift weights
+At the moment, I'm pursuing a degree in **Bachelor of Scicnet in Software Engineering** to deepen my skills so I can transition into a data engineering role, where I can contribute to building robust and impactful data systems.
+Let's connect and build something amazing together!

 ![Top Langs](https://github-readme-stats-iota-ten-45.vercel.app//api/top-langs/?username=marcosetm&langs_count=10&layout=compact&theme=dracula)